-Led by Beazley plc's Board and supported by the Boards of Beazley Furlonge Ltd, Beazley Insurance dac, and Beazley Insurance Company Inc, ESG issues and climate related risks have become regular agenda items throughout 2022.
+Led by Beazley plc's Board and supported by the Boards of BFL, Beazley Insurance dac, and Beazley Insurance Company Inc, ESG issues and climate related risks were regular agenda items throughout 2023.
 In March 2021 we launched our first Responsible Business Strategy.
-This document, and the subsequent update which is published alongside the Beazley plc annual report and accounts, sets out the goals and targets across a wider range of ESG issues, including climate change.
+This document, and the subsequent updates which are published alongside the Beazley plc annual report and accounts, sets out the goals and targets across a wider range of ESG issues, including climate change.

-In addition to the summary Responsible Business report, Beazley plc discloses its compliance with the Task Force on Climate-Related Disclosures' ('TFCD') Recommendations and Recommended Disclosures at the consolidated group level in the Beazley plc annual report and accounts produced annually.
-The 2022 Beazley Annual report and accounts have not been published as at the date of this report but are expected to be available on the Group's website in March 2023.
+In addition to the summary Responsible Business report, Beazley plc discloses its compliance with the Task Force on Climate-Related Disclosures' Recommendations and Recommended Disclosures at the consolidated group level in the Beazley plc annual report and accounts produced annually.
+The 2023 Beazley plc ARA has not been published as at the date of this report but is expected to be available on the Group's website in March 2024.

-Although not specifically listed in the risk categorises detailed further in this report, the Board of Beazley Furlonge Ltd deem climate risk to be inherently embedded within all risks managed across the syndicate.
+Although not specifically listed in the risk categorises detailed further in this report, the Board of BFL deems climate risk to be inherently embedded within all risks managed across the syndicate.